-Admin Rule HRSA# Indicator Score N/A 105.7 New Indicator from Strategic Plan An assessment of the needs of the general medical community, including physicians, nurses, pre-hospital care providers, and others, concerning trauma system information, has been conducted.
-Not known There is no routine or planned contact with the broad medical community.
+N/A An assessment of A Not known New Indicator from Strategic Plan the needs of the general medical community, including physicians, nurses, pre-hospital care providers, and others, concerning trauma system information, has been conducted.
+3. There is no routine or planned contact with the broad medical community.
 Plans are in place to provide information to the broad medical community in response to a particular trauma system event or issue.
 The broad medical community has been formally asked about what types of information would be helpful in reporting on trauma cases and issues.
 Information resources for the general medical community have been developed, based on the stated needs of the general medical community; general medical community representatives are included in trauma system informational events.
 In addition to routine contact, the broad medical community is involved in various oversight activities such as local, regional, and State trauma advisory councils.